Teo-teo/Sudoku/README.md

 Rules:

-  1) Select diffucult from start
+  1) Select difficult from start
   2) Press ctrl-c to terminate game or to see if you have won